vivaria/edisonrul.ing/docs/source/cards/t/tuningware.md

 ### Card Rulings

-●The Unclassified Effect does not activate.
-It applies while this card is face-up on the field ●Applying this effect does not start a chain.
+*   The Unclassified Effect does not activate.
+It applies while this card is face-up on the field
+*   Applying this effect does not start a chain.
-●This effect can be negated (by Debris Dragon / Junk Synchron / Skill Drain).
+*   This effect can be negated (by Debris Dragon / Junk Synchron / Skill Drain).
-●If Tuningware's Level is changed, it can still apply this effect.
+*   If Tuningware's Level is changed, it can still apply this effect.
-●The mandatory Trigger Effect activates & resolves in the GY.
+*   The mandatory Trigger Effect activates & resolves in the GY.
-●This effect can activate when Eccentric Boy uses this card as Synchro Material from the hand.
+*   This effect can activate when Eccentric Boy uses this card as Synchro Material from the hand.
-●This effect can't activate if the Synchro Summon is negated (by Black Horn of Heaven).
+*   This effect can't activate if the Synchro Summon is negated (by Black Horn of Heaven).